Topic: Health & Wellness

 Written on October 17, 2020 at 5:45 am, by

 Island Senior is a regular column on the San Juan Update written by Peggy Sue McRae… The concept of “blue zones” grew out of a demographic study identifying Sardina, Italy as a region with a high concentration of centenarians.
-Researchers who drew concentric blue circles on maps highlighting villages of extreme longevity began to refer to Continue Reading
+Researchers who drew concentric blue circles on maps highlighting villages of extreme longevity began to refer Continue Reading